SimonGideon/money-order-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank me for beign focus and having a positive mind to learn new things.
+I would like to thank [Gregoire Vella](https://www.behance.net/gregoirevella) for the creative design that I have implemented.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>